jedisct1/libsodium.js/README.md

 preload the correct version and store it into the global `libsodium` object.

-In order to use the WebAssembly code, that code also needs to be preloaded and stored in `libsodium_mod.wasmBinary`.
+In order to use the WebAssembly code, `libsodium.wasm` also needs to be preloaded and stored in `libsodium_mod.wasmBinary`.

 See the [modinit.js](https://github.com/jedisct1/libsodium.js/blob/master/wrapper/modinit.js)